 We are using the word "doublet" to refer to two words or phrases that are used together and either mean the same thing or mean very close to the same thing.
 Often they are joined with the word "and."
-Unlike Hendiadys, in which one of the words modifies the other, in a doublet the two words or phrases are equal and are This page answers the question: What are doublets and how can I translate them?

-used to emphasize or intensify the one idea that is expressed by the two words or phrases.
+Unlike Hendiadys, in which one of the words modifies the other, in a doublet the two words or phrases are equal and are used to emphasize or intensify the one idea that is expressed by the two words or phrases.